cefop/BobbleMixNextJs/CONTRIBUTING.md

 #### Step 5: Commit

 Writing [good commit messages][commitmsg] is important.
 A commit message should describe what changed and why.
+Include the prefix [Fix, Fixed, Close, Closed] #IssueNumber related.

 #### Step 6: Rebase